AdonisRin/Home-Network-Analyzer/README.md

 *   **Network Scanner:** Pings your local IP range and checks ARP tables to see what devices are online.
 *   **Wi-Fi Passwords:** Just runs a native Windows command to read the passwords you ALREADY saved on your PC.
 It is not a brute-force or hacking tool.
 *   **Gaming Optimizer:** Modifies the Windows TCP/IP registry (specifically `TCPNoDelay` and `TcpAckFrequency`).
 Normally, Windows bundles packets together to save bandwidth.
 This forces Windows to stop buffering and send gaming packets instantly.
-It won't fix a bad ISP connection, but it removes artificial system latency.
 *   **DNS Switcher:** Quickly swaps your network adapter's DNS to Cloudflare, Google, etc.
 *   **Speedtest & iperf3:** Uses bundled `librespeed-cli` for internet speed testing and `iperf3` for testing your internal LAN capacity (router and cables).
+*   **VPN Manager:** A VPN  hides your real IP address, so websites think you are browsing from another country.
+This protects your privacy on public Wi-Fi and helps you bypass regional restrictions.
+*   **Shield & Site Tester:** Think of this as a system-wide adblocker.
+It blocks over 98,000 known tracking and advertising servers by telling Windows to simply ignore them.
+Because it works at the operating system level, it blocks ads across all your browsers and apps without you needing to install any browser extensions.
+You can turn it on or off with a single click.

 ## Why does it need Admin Rights?